 The most common mistake in inline skate sizing can be trying on the skate, not kicking back in the heel and not tying it tightly.
 People can be confused and think that the size is too small and move up to the next half or full size when really the inline skate they just had on was the correct size, incorrectly fit.
 Also expect up to a half size of break in from when you initially put on the inline skate to when it is completely broken in.
 Knowing this can help you decide that the inline skate that fits just a little tight out of the box will end up being the perfect size for you, not accommodating this break in can leave you with skates fit too big.
-View Recreational inline skates.
-View Fitness inline skates.

 • Hockey Inline Skates: An inline hockey skate should feel snug but not painfully tight.
 The sizing run for inline hockey skates is usually between a half size and two sizes smaller than a shoe size and all sizing is done in male.
 This means that a size 8 street shoe is actually between a 6 and 7.5 inline hockey skate.
 When you combine this with the fact that most kids wear their shoes a size too large, it is not uncommon for individuals to buy a skate that is almost three sizes smaller than their street shoe.